AccessiWay

-AccessiWay is a European digital accessibility company that provides solutions to make websites, web applications, and mobile applications accessible to people with disabilities.
-The company specializes in ensuring compliance with European and national accessibility regulations, including the EU Accessibility Act.
+Accessiway is a digital accessibility company based in Turin, Italy, that helps organizations make websites, web applications and mobile apps usable by people with disabilities.
+Its work centers on compliance with European and national accessibility rules, including the European Accessibility Act.

 History

-AccessiWay was founded in Italy in 2021 by Eldad Barnoon, Gianni Vernetti, and Amit Borsok.
+Accessiway was founded in Italy in 2021 by Eldad Barnoon, Gianni Vernetti, and Amit Borsok.
 The company focuses on users with visual, auditory, motor, or cognitive impairments.

 In September 2024, the company was recognized for entering LinkedIn's Top 10 Startups of 2024.

 Recognition

-AccessiWay has expanded to serve more than 1,500 clients across 20 countries.
+Accessiway has expanded to serve more than 1,500 clients across 20 countries.
 The company's clients include ING, UnipolSai, Allianz, Intesa San Paolo, Barilla, AXA, Dolce & Gabbana, Lavazza, BPER, and Mediobanca, Q8.

 Acquisition by team.blue

-On December 10, 2024, team.blue, a European digital enabler, announced the acquisition of a majority stake in AccessiWay.
+On December 10, 2024, team.blue, a European digital enabler, announced the acquisition of a majority stake in Accessiway.
 The acquisition was advised by DLA Piper.
-This transaction made AccessiWay part of a bigger digital compliance network serving over 3.3 million customers across Europe.
+This transaction made Accessiway part of a bigger digital compliance network serving over 3.3 million customers across Europe.

-Products and Services
+Products and services

-AccessiWay offers a range of digital accessibility solutions:
+Accessiway offers a range of digital accessibility solutions:

-accessWidget

-The company's flagship product, accessWidget, uses artificial intelligence to improve website accessibility through two components: an AI-powered system and an accessibility interface.
-However, the company notes the tool doesn't guarantee full compliance with European accessibility laws.

-accessScan
+Accessiway Platform

+Accessiway's platform is a web-based software developed by Accessiway to support organizations in managing, monitoring, and remediating the accessibility of their digital touchpoints.
+The platform centralizes accessibility data across websites and digital properties, providing a structured overview of compliance status, identified issues, and remediation progress over time.
+It includes integrated remediation workflows that enable teams to assign, track, and resolve accessibility issues, ensuring a coordinated path toward compliance.

+Accessibility Widget

+A web accessibility tool that provides automated adjustments and customizable settings for users with different accessibility needs.
+It is marketed as a supplementary tool to support accessibility efforts, not as a standalone compliance solution.

+Accessibility Scan

 A free accessibility validator that uses artificial intelligence to provide comprehensive accessibility reports for websites.

 Assessment and Training Services

-AccessiWay provides services designed to enable high-level compliance and accessibility, in accordance with the European Accessibility Act and the EN 301 549 standard best practices.
+Accessiway provides services designed to enable high-level compliance and accessibility, in accordance with the European Accessibility Act and the EN 301 549 standard best practices.
 The company also offers: